AdobeXD/plugin-samples/tutorials/quick-start-react/index.md

 ```
 As per [webpack's documentation](https://webpack.js.org/configuration/externals/),
 > The `externals` configuration option provides a way of excluding dependencies from the output bundles.
 Instead, the created bundle relies on that dependency to be present in the consumer's environment.

-Note taht, in this example, we are excluding `scenegraph` API to be exlcuded from the output bundles since this dependency is present in the XD environment.
+Note that, in this example, we are excluding `scenegraph` API to be exlcuded from the output bundles since this dependency is present in the XD environment.

 3. Install yarn, if needed
 ```